kentdaitken/Open-Government/open by default.md

 http://trafficjam.to/
 http://datacompetition.ca

+All of which is a reasonable parallel to the wider arc of open government:

+Today: open government is led by "open government" teams

+The goal: "open government" is a name that describes what happens across an ecosystem of players inside government (programs, policy, services) and outside, as they work together and share information more freely.
+Eventually we'll just call it "government."

+The "goal" state happens all the time, but it's not yet the standard.
+As William Gibson said, “the future is here, it’s just not evenly distributed.”

-Which is the direction future CODE events will go as well.
+But we still have work do to as the "open government" team.
+So focusing on problems is the direction that future GC hackathons will go as well.
 And we're looking for other ways to get more involved, and get people involved.

 For instance, getting back to the Health Canada Recalls work, there are actually a handful of Data 5000 students at Carleton working with the Government of Canada now to determine if social product reviews can predict future recalls.